phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_gradient.md

 ## Modeling traveling up the gradient with BNG

-We've built a model simulating the response of *E. coli* in response to a one-time addition of attractant.
-However, in real life, the bacterium doesn't suddenly drop into an environment with more attractants; instead, it searches the space to find the gradient.
-To mimic this phenomenon, we will gradually increase the ligand concentration in the environment, simulating the bacteria moving up the attractant gradient.
+To mimic the ligand concentration change of bacteria moving up the gradient, we will gradually increase the ligand concentration in the environment, simulating the bacteria moving up the attractant gradient.

 First create a copy of the adaptation model `adaptation.bngl`, name it `addition.bngl`.